 Using Joiner photography to make a screenprinted panorama

-Ten years ago this month I was in the final stages of the MA in Fine Art Printmaking at Winchester School of Art.
+August 2008 I was in the final stages of the MA in Fine Art Printmaking at Winchester School of Art.
 My final show featured my biggest work to date, a 5 x 3 metre panoramic 'joiner' of Calshot Beach near Fawley Refinery in Hampshire.
-It was made from 18 overlapping prints using a combination of silkscreen, etching, photo-etching and collagraph but started life as hundreds of photos overlapped to give a sense of both the scale and detail of this beautiful location.
-The process is documented in the captions on the photos.
+It was made from 18 overlapping 56 x 76cm prints printed on beautiful somerset velvet off white paper.
+I used silkscreen printing taken from edited photographs of Calshot to create the continuous panorama.
+The image, edited on photoshop was composed of literally hundreds of photos overlapped to create a mammoth photographic joiner before simplifying it to a monotone illustration which was transferred to screens one by one and printed onto paper section by section.
+I wanted to give a sense of both the scale and detail of this beautiful location.

 The opportunity to have the print room pretty much to myself throughout the summer and the undivided attention of Caroline Hill, the printmaking technician extraordinaire is a great memory.
 I'm still enthralled by the coast as a rich seam of inspiration for my prints but this is the project that started it all.